Some of you might think:

 But don’t skip your diet, if you think it can help you to lose weight.

-You should wait between eating and going to bed for an hour and a half, experts say.
+You should wait between eating and go to bed for an hour and a half, experts say.

 A dinner rich in carbohydrates and low in protein is best.